San Biagio - St. Blaise

-Along the way, according to the tradition, Blaise performed the miracle which gave him the fame of protecting against throat ailments.
+Along the way to the city Blaise performed a miracle.
 A woman came to him through the crowd with her baby child who was dying of suffocation for a fish bone in his throat.
 The Saint placed his hands on the child in prayer, and the poor baby was suddenly healed.
 After a period in prison, Blaise was thrown into a lake, but he came out of it.
 So the judge ordered to torture and kill him.
 Before he died, seven women were killed because they were collecting the precious blood drops of the saint.

 St Blaise in Abruzzo